eb1383/eb1383/README.md

 # Hi 👋

-I am a data analyst with experience in epidemiology.
-I have just completed my PhD with the National Institute for Health Research (NIHR), focusing on surveillance data for Campylobacter and analysing disease patterns using area-level statistics.
+I am a statistician with a PhD in Statistics from the University of Warwick.
+My expertise lies in machine learning, time series analysis, forecasting, and modelling, with a strong foundation in Python and R .
+I have experience working with complex public health surveillance datasets, ensuring data integrity, and delivering actionable insights through analytical projects.

 ## About Me

-- 🔭 I am currently using BigQuery AutoML to build a regression model that predicts disease rates based on small-area characteristics.
+- 🔭 I am currently working on data migration and predictive modeling projects.
-- 🌱 I am continuously improving my skills in SQL, Python, and PowerBI.
+- 🌱 I am continuously improving my skills in SQL, Python, and Power BI.
-- 👯 I am looking to collaborate on any analytics projects working with spatial data.
-My expertise in handling and analysing geographic information systems (GIS) data can be valuable for projects that require spatial analysis.
+- 👯 I am looking to collaborate on open-source projects related to data science and machine learning.
 - ⚡ Fun fact: I have been stuck upside down in a cave

 ## Skills